Team-Goober/GooberGame/README.md

 ## Known Bugs
 - On some machines you have to write "dotnet restore" in the terminal to run the game
 - Dragon is having collision issues
-- Spike flys off the map
+- Some enemies fly off the map when pushed
 - Boomerang sound effect sometimes goes on an infinite loop when switching between rooms

 ## Assumption